BREAKING

 you've begun dating your Borderline, you're so excited and enraptured,

-last forever.
-It's natural/normal to feel this way, but it keeps
+It's natural/normal to feel this way, but it keeps you from benefiting

-you from benefiting from the prophylactic value of my articles,
+from the prophylactic value of my writings, which can save

 Virtually

-it were, you'd have gotten out long before now.
-This piece attempts
+were, you'd have gotten out long before now.
+This literature attempts

-to help you understand the inner conflicts you face about
+to help you understand the intricate conflicts you face

-leaving this person, and assists you in making a sound choice to
+about leaving this person, and assists you in making a sound decision

-exit this toxic relationship, and avoid subjecting yourself to more
+to exit this toxic relationship, and avoid subjecting yourself to

 You